 On Saturday, August 14th, a 7.2 magnitude earthquake struck Haiti.
 We are in communication with our school program coordinators to understand and assess the damage.
 Here are the latest updates.
 We will continue to keep you posted.

-Update 8/16/21 – We are in contact with our local school program coordinators in Haiti to understand the damage and the effect on the 63 Outreach-affiliated schools.
+Update 8/16/21 – We are in contact with our local school program coordinators in Haiti.
+We will begin to understand the damage and the effect on the 63 Outreach-affiliated schools.

-We will continue to share updates as they become available and notify you of any opportunity to help with emergency disaster relief or rebuilding efforts.
+We will continue to share updates as they become available.
+We’ll then notify you of any opportunity to help with emergency disaster relief or rebuilding efforts.